tuialexandre/inheritance_cpp/README.md

 # inheritance_cpp
-Simple inheritance example in C++ using multiple files, headers and an interface
+Simple inheritance example in C++ using multiple files, headers and interface

 ## Compiling and running the example
 ```